ionStici/frontend/js/introductory-aspects.md

 ## Built-in Objects

-Built-in object, like `Math`, contains a collections of methods and properties that JS provides.
+Built-in object, like `Math`, contains a collection of methods and properties that JS provides.

 For complex mathematical operations, JS has the built-in `Math` object.